azcastillo/Andrew-Castillo-Portfolio/README.md

 ## Howdy!
 My name is Andrew Castillo and I am a pure mathematics PhD transitioning into the world of data.
 Here are a few of the data science projects that I have worked on.
-Github links to the projects are provided if you would like an in depth analysis.
+Github links to the projects are provided if you would like a more in depth analysis.

 ![](images/intro_image.jpg)